andrew-weisman/public_notebook/2020-08-13/setting_up_candle_on_biowulf/notes.md

 # Just temporary and for reference to help debugging: Selected notes on attempts to get CANDLE working on Biowulf

-## Summary on 8/27/20 of what we found works for testing MPI on GPU nodes interactively
+## Summary on 8/27/20 of what we found works, particularly for testing MPI on GPU nodes interactively

 ```bash
 sinteractive -n 3 -N 3 --ntasks-per-core=1 --cpus-per-task=16 --gres=gpu:k20x:1,lscratch:400 --mem=60G --no-gres-shell